 Sometimes this will take a long time, possibly around a year but maybe even longer as the Ombudsman deals with huge numbers of complaints, especially with the current avalanche of PPI mis-selling complaints.
 But don't worry - you can leave the matter to the Ombudsman to resolve and it will contact you with any offers from your lender.

 The Ombudsman unfairly turned me down.
 What next?

 The Ombudsman's decision is usually made by an assigned adjudicator, but if you disagree with the result, you can ask for a formal decision to be made by one of the official ombudsmen at the service.
-This usually takes several months as it involves a detailed investigation into your case, but don't be afraid to push your complaint further if you think the initial decision isn't right.
+This usually takes several months as it involves a detailed investigation, but don't be afraid to push your complaint further if you think the initial decision isn't right.

 After that, while the bank must accept the Ombudsman's decision, you still have the right to take the company to court if you don't agree with the result.

 It's also worth noting that if you feel the Ombudsman hasn't handled your case correctly - for example, there have been unnecessary delays - you can ask for a senior manager to review it.
-If that doesn't resolve things, you've a right to go to the Independent Assessor (though this is only about quality of service, not the actual decision made).
+If that doesn't resolve things, you've a right to go to the Independent Assessor (this can only about quality of service, not the actual decision made).

 For other complaints the Ombudsman can help with, see the Your Financial Rights guide.

-Unlike PPI, this is a very new area of reclaiming with more developments coming out regularly.
+Unlike PPI, this is a very new area of reclaiming with more developments emerging regularly.
 Please let us know how you get on so that we can keep our guide up-to-date and help as many people as possible.